Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Results

-For $m = \SI{1e-22}{\electronvolt}$ (example in Fig.~\ref{fig:1em22_large_main}), the whole stellar body is inside the soliton region.
+Fig.~\ref{fig:1em22_large_main} shows a Fornax simulation with $m = \SI{1e-22}{\electronvolt}$.
+Here, the whole stellar body is inside the soliton region.
 It is then possible to find a soliton solution which fits the LOSVD and surface brightness data: this was a main result of Ref.~\cite{Schive:2014dra}.
 However, this solution is a brief unstable transient.
-Because the heating timescale for this value of $m$ is fast, the LOSVD grows with time and exceeds the observed range.

-This increase can be traced to the rapid stellar half-light radius $r_{\rm half}$ growth, which also makes it difficult to justify the half-light radius seen in the data today.
-(See, however, the discussion of our neglect of stellar self-gravity, expanded in SM~\ref{s:selfgravity_caveat}: this is not a major effect for stellar radius observed today, but can become important if the stellar profile was much more compact in the past.)
+Because the heating timescale for this value of $m$ is short, the LOSVD grows with time and exceeds the observed range.
+The increase in $\sigma_{\rm los}$ is correlated with a growth in the stellar half-light radius $r_{\rm half}$, which is also difficult to reconcile with the data.
+Nevertheless, for masses $m \sim 10^{-22} \ \mathrm{eV}$, the heating effect in Fornax could be dramatically reduced by strong tidal interactions with the Milky Way, potentially making the evolution of $r_{\text{half}}$ compatible with the data~\cite{Yang:2025bae}.
+(See also the discussion of our neglect of stellar self-gravity, expanded in App.~\ref{s:selfgravity_caveat}: this is not a major effect for the stellar radius as observed today, but could become important if the profile was much more compact in the past.)

-For $m > \SI{1e-21}{\electronvolt}$, the timescale for the formation of the soliton in a galaxy like Fornax exceeds $\SI{10}{\giga\years}$, reducing the soliton mass today and its impact on stellar LOSVD.
-Fig.~\ref{fig:NFW_5em21} in SM~\ref{s:other_simulations} demonstrates this point with $m=\SI{5e-21}{\electronvolt}$.
+Considering $m$ above $\SI{1e-21}{\electronvolt}$, the timescale for the formation of the soliton in a galaxy like Fornax begins to exceed $\SI{10}{\giga\years}$, reducing the soliton mass and its impact on stellar LOSVD.
 We also find that for $m\gtrsim\SI{5e-21}{\electronvolt}$ dynamical heating is negligible.
-An adequate fit of the observational data of Fornax can be obtained in this case; this would be, in effect, simply a CDM-like model.
+(See App.~\ref{s:other_simulations}.)
+An adequate fit of the observational data of Fornax can be obtained in this case; this would be, in effect, a CDM-like model.

-Considering also Leo II and Carina, we show a sample result of our simulations in Fig.~\ref{fig:NFW_5em21_LeoII_main}, for $m=\SI{5e-21}{\electronvolt}$.
-Contrary (and complementary) to Fig.~\ref{fig:NFW_1em21_main} we see that in this case the LOSVD data can be reproduced rather well.
-However, the smaller velocities in these systems make dynamical heating faster, causing rapid growth of $r_{\rm half}$ that is difficult to reconcile with the observed value.
-We conclude that $m \le \SI{5e-21}{\electronvolt}$ is in tension with data.
+The dynamical heating-induced growth of $r_{\rm half}$ becomes more pronounced for systems with lower velocity dispersion, to which we turn next.
+Considering Leo II and Carina, we show a sample result of our simulations in Fig.~\ref{fig:NFW_5em21_LeoII_main}, for $m=\SI{5e-21}{\electronvolt}$.
+Contrary (and complementary) to Fig.~\ref{fig:NFW_1em21_main} the LOSVD data in this case can be reproduced rather well; however, as expected, the smaller velocities in these systems make dynamical heating faster, causing rapid growth of $r_{\rm half}$ that is difficult to reconcile with the observed value.
+The tension becomes less severe at larger $m$: for $m\approx \SI{1e-20}{\electronvolt}$ (see App.~\ref{s:other_simulations}), $r_{\rm half}$ at 10~Gyr only slightly exceeds the data.
+We conclude that ULDM is in tension with data at least up to $m \le \SI{5e-21}{\electronvolt}$, and dedicated study may potentially extend the bound to slightly larger $m$.